krudie/IDES/docs/help/IDES Tutorial/index.md

 -------

-In this tutorial you will learn how to use IDES by solving a DES problem based on the "Transfer line" problem presented in Chapter 4 of _Supervisory Control of Discrete-Event Systems_, by K. Cai and W.M.
-Wonham, Springer, 2019.
+In this tutorial you will learn how to use IDES by solving a DES problem based on the "Transfer line" problem [Al-Jaar and Desrochers, 1988] often used in DES literature as an example.
 The description of the problem follows.

 ![](guide_html_31f1051c.png)